httpwg/http-extensions/draft-ietf-httpbis-priority.md

 {{<header-field}} and {{<h2-update-frame}}).

-Once the client receives the first SETTINGS frame that contains the SETTINGS_NO_RFC7540_PRIORITIES parameter with value of 1, it SHOULD stop sending the HTTP/2 priority signals.
+Once the client receives the first SETTINGS frame that contains the SETTINGS_NO_RFC7540_PRIORITIES parameter with a value of 1, it SHOULD stop sending the HTTP/2 priority signals.
 This avoids sending redundant signals that are known to be ignored.

 Similarly, if the client receives SETTINGS_NO_RFC7540_PRIORITIES with value of 0 or if the settings parameter was absent, it SHOULD stop sending PRIORITY_UPDATE